todvora/gitbook-tester/README.md

 ```

 ## Force a specific gitbook version
-You can test your plugin against a specific gitbook version by providing the ENV variable like ```GITBOOK_VERSION=2.6.7```.
+You can test your plugin against a specific gitbook version by providing an ENV variable like ```GITBOOK_VERSION=2.6.7```.
 This could be used, for example, in [Travis-CI build matrix](https://docs.travis-ci.com/user/customizing-the-build/#Build-Matrix).

 ## Debugging
 If you wish to see detailed output of the build and the gitbook logs, provide the ENV variable ```DEBUG=true```.